Use the MSVC toolset from the command line

 Optionally specifies the version of the Windows SDK to use.
 By default, the latest installed Windows SDK is used.
 To specify the Windows SDK version, you can use a full Windows 10 SDK number such as 10.0.10240.0, or specify 8.1 to use the Windows 8.1 SDK.

 Optionally specifies the Visual Studio compiler toolset to use.
-By default, the environment is set to use the current Visual Studio 2017 compiler toolset.
-Use -vcvars_ver=14.0 to specify the Visual Studio 2015 compiler toolset.
+By default, the environment is set to use the current Visual Studio compiler toolset.
+Use -vcvars_ver=14.0 to specify the Visual Studio 2015 compiler toolset or -vcvars_ver=15.0 to specify the Visual Studio 2017 compiler toolset.

 To set up the build environment in an existing command prompt window

 At the command prompt, use the CD command to change to the Visual Studio installation directory.
 Then, use CD again to change to the subdirectory that contains the configuration-specific command files.
-For Visual Studio 2017, this is the VC\Auxiliary\Build subdirectory.
+For Visual Studio 2017 and Visual Studio 2019, this is the VC\Auxiliary\Build subdirectory.
 For Visual Studio 2015, use the VC subdirectory.

 Enter the command for your preferred developer environment.
-For example, to build ARM code for UWP on a 64-bit platform by using the latest Windows SDK and the Visual Studio 2017 RTM compiler toolset, use this command line:
+For example, to build ARM code for UWP on a 64-bit platform by using the latest Windows SDK and the Visual Studio 2019 compiler toolset, use this command line:

 Create your own command prompt shortcut

 The architecture-specific batch files set the architecture parameter and call vcvarsall.bat.
 You can pass the same additional options to these batch files as you would pass to vcvarsall.bat, or you can just call vcvarsall.bat directly.
 To specify parameters for your own command shortcut, add them to the end of the command in double-quotes.
-For example, to set up a shortcut to build ARM code for UWP on a 64-bit platform by using the latest Windows SDK and the Visual Studio 2017 RTM compiler toolset, use something like this command target in your shortcut:
+For example, to set up a shortcut to build ARM code for UWP on a 64-bit platform by using the latest Windows SDK and a compiler toolset that is earlier than the current version, you need to specify the version number.
+Use something like this command target in your shortcut:

 Command line tools